 One of Europe's largest banks, BNP Paribas and its many subsidiaries specialize in retail banking, corporate and investment banking, and investment services across more than 75 countries mostly in Europe, but also in North America, Africa, and Asia.
 BNP Paribas operates in Italy through BNL banca commerciale.
-BNP Paribas also owns a majority stake in Belgium's BNP Paribas Fortis, which operates more than 1,000 branches in Europe and the US.
+The French banking giant also owns Belgium's BNP Paribas Fortis, which operates more than 1,000 branches in Europe and the US.
 In the western US the company owns BancWest (the parent of Bank of the West and First Hawaiian Bank).
 BNP Paribas earns over 75% of its revenue from customers in Europe (mainly in Belgium, France, Italy, and Luxembourg).

 BNP Paribas operates three core businesses: Retail Banking, Investment Solutions (IS), and Corporate and Investment Banking (CIB).
 Retail banking operates more than 7,000 branches in 49 countries and accounted for more than 60% of the bank's total revenue in 2014.
 The segment consists of its domestic retail banking operations in France, Italy (BNL banca commerciale), Belgium, and Luxembourg (BNP Paribas Fortis and BGL BNP Paribas), and its international retail banking operations which are outside the euro zone, including the Europe Mediterranean and the US (including BancWest).
 The segment also operates the Personal Finance unit through BNP Paribas Personal Finance (PF), which is a consumer credit specialist and also holds a residential mortgage lending business (which it's winding down).